Albert Lewis (American football)

-Albert Ray Lewis (born October 6, 1960) is a former American football cornerback who played in the National Football League (NFL) for the Kansas City Chiefs and the Los Angeles/Oakland Raiders.
+Albert Ray Lewis (born October 6, 1960) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Kansas City Chiefs and the Los Angeles/Oakland Raiders.
+He played college football for the Grambling State Tigers.

 Early life and career

-Lewis was a third-round draft pick (61st overall) by the Chiefs in the 1983 NFL Draft.
+Lewis was a third-round draft pick (61st overall) by the Chiefs in the 1983 NFL draft.
 His career spanned 16 seasons in which he recorded 42 interceptions, 12.5 sacks, 13 forced fumbles, 13 fumbles recoveries and 2 touchdowns.
 In addition to his play on defense, Lewis blocked 11 kicks in 11 seasons with the Chiefs.

 Lewis was named the Chiefs MVP for the 1986 season after he recorded 69 tackles (61 solo), four interceptions, two fumble recoveries, one sack and one blocked punt.
 During his time in Kansas City, the Chiefs made the playoffs five times.
 This included an appearance in the 1993 AFC Championship game.
 Lewis finished with 38 interceptions in 11 seasons with the Chiefs, the fifth-highest total in franchise history.
 Twenty of those came in his first four seasons before opposing teams decided not to throw to his side of the field as much.
 He played in 150 games for the Chiefs and was a starter in 128 of them.
 Lewis spent the final five seasons of his career with the Raiders.
 While with the team, he became the oldest player to score a defensive touchdown (38 years, 26 days) on November 1, 1998, when he returned an interception 74 yards for a touchdown against the Seattle Seahawks, his first and only interception return for a touchdown in his career.

 Lewis retired from the NFL after the 1998 season.

 Lewis was known for his excellent acceleration and speed, at one point running a 4.38 in the 40-yard dash.
 At 6' 2", he was one of the tallest cornerbacks in the NFL at the time.
 He also had 35-inch long arms and a 38-inch vertical leap.
 Lewis credited his strong determination and work-ethic to his father, Brad.